Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

-Sally Perkins is a professional freelance writer with years' experience across many different areas.
-She moved to freelance from a stressful corporate job and loved the work-life balance it offers her.
+Sally Perkins is a professional freelance writer with years of experience in many different areas.
+She moved to freelance from a stressful corporate job and loved the work-life balance it offered her.
 When not at work, Sally enjoys reading, hiking, spending time with her family, and travelling as much as possible.